Connect With Us

 6. Lines and Composition

 As you can see in the numerous examples provided in this article, lines and composition make a huge difference in presenting a property.
 Real estate images should accurately display a property, while making a space feel expansive.
 The vertical lines in a space should be just that – vertical.
-When scanning a photo our eyes move from left to right, rather than up and down, so vertical lines work to lead a viewer’s eyes upwards, making a space feel taller.
+When scanning a photo our eyes move from left to right, rather than up and down.
+That’s why vertical lines work to lead a viewer’s eyes upwards, making a space feel taller.
 When we think of growth, we think of an upwards direction.
 Using vertical lines to lead the eye upwards emphasizes growth and expansiveness.
-Similarly, a property photograph should feel horizontally expansive, too.
-Using wide-angle lenses to capture an extra wall or even more features like doorways (as in the example above) work well to see a room in its entirety.
-Don’t be threatened though, about the accuracy of a space, this is much closer to what your eyes would see when in the space.

 Experience the Sona Standard